 4. Readily Accepting Change Rather Than Following a Strict Plan

 It is believed that change is expensive and time-consuming and should be avoided at all costs.
 This is so because we give unnecessary focus to documentation and elaborate plans to deliver.
-We tend to stick to timelines and product specification more than required.
+We tend to stick to timelines and product specifications more than required.

 It is essential to realize that change is inevitable.
 It will be extremely beneficial to accept change and plan for it.
-There should always be room for change otherwise the plan will soon become obsolete.
+There should always be room for change; otherwise, the plan will soon become obsolete.

 Agile methodologies allow the agile team to change the process while in progress and make it fit for the team rather than the other way round.
 So the first principle of communication with the entire team has to be referred here.
 The developers of the team should be kept aware of the changes.

-The ultimate goal of your project should always be kept in mind and if there is any sort of hindrance, the team should be made aware of it and reminded of these 4 values.
+The ultimate goal of your project should always be kept in mind, and if there is any sort of hindrance, the team should be made aware of it and reminded of these 4 values.

 12 Principles Of Agile Development